-Flinders Law Journal is produced by the Flinders Law School and features articles from a diverse and broad field.
+Flinders Law Journal is produced by the College of Business, Governmen and Law and features articles from a diverse and broad field.
 The Journal invites quality articles, lectures and book reviews from all fields of law (including law reform) as well as criminal justice.
 The Journal covers national and international issues, and has subscribers from many different countries and disciplines.

 All articles are reviewed through a double-blind peer-review process by at least two referees with relevant expertise in the field.
 Authors should please note that this process can take from 6-8 weeks to complete.
 Authors will be informed of the progress of their submission via email.